 • Collaborative and reflective interactions.
 Effective transdisciplinary collaboration and communication is needed to solve pressing problems in the world (global warming, development of alternative energy sources, etc).
 This is uncontroversial.
 However, the fiercely competitive nature of academia today, coupled with the relentless focus on finance, tends to reward aggressive self-promotion and aggrandizement, selecting against collaboration, interpersonal communication skills, empathy, and reflection.
 There is plenty of room for different personality types that want to participate in research but not make it the whole of their lives, this is what we mean by a humane and fractional approach to scholarship.

 • Spaces for true transdisciplinary approaches.
-Despite institutional rhetoric of expanding creative “initiatives,” the current system tends to reward excessive specialization at the expense of truly interdisciplinary and transdisciplinary approaches (Graeber, 2012).
-Interdisciplinarity tends to be used as a talking point in grant applications, but often department colleagues will look askance if you stray too far from your home discipline, and journal rankings (Rafols et al. 2011) can penalize you if you start working outside more established approaches.
+Despite institutional rhetoric around the creation of entrepreneurial and transdisciplinary initiatives, the current system tends to continue to reward excessive specialization at the expense of truly interdisciplinary and transdisciplinary approaches (Graeber, 2012).
+Interdisciplinarity tends to be used as a talking point in grant applications, but often department colleagues will look askance if you stray too far from your home discipline, and the use of traditional journal rankings to evaluate faculty tends to downweight researchers who try interdisciplinary approaches (Rafols et al. 2011).

 • Long-term thinking.
 The current system optimizes for papers in “high impact” journals, bigger grants, but not always longer-term, smaller-scale, or more blue-sky approaches.
 And the increasing corporatization of universities is limiting the pool of researchers and the kinds of research questions allowed; e.g., there is an excessive emphasis on short-term research that can easily be “translated” into commercializable products.